 Q: If I sign a release, who is entitled to see my medical or psychological documentation?

 A: The documentation is kept in a separate file in the DSS Office for both students and employees who register.
 The information in the documentation will only be released on a need-to-know basis in order to provide the reasonable accommodations.
 The information is kept as confidential as possible.
 FERPA is the act that pertains to students' documentation and for employees; the documentation is to be kept separate from employee records.
+Click here to view the Student Release of Information Form For more information on FERPA, visit their web site.

 Q: Is there a separate admission process for students?